Etude: Piano Cover Generation with a Three-Stage Approach -- Extract, strucTUralize, and DEcode: Experiments

 \subsection{Baselines}

 We compare our model against several APCG baselines: PiCoGen2\cite{picogen2}, AMT-APC\cite{amt-apc}, and Music2MIDI\cite{music2midi}.
 Furthermore, we include the Human-performed piano cover as an upper bound for comparison.
-We also evaluate three versions of our own system: \begin{itemize} \item \textbf{Etude Extractor}: The output of our feature Extractor. \item \textbf{Etude - Default}: The Decoder's output using default, median style attributes. \item \textbf{Etude - Prompted}: The Decoder's output with manually selected style prompts for each song.\footnote{While our model supports per-measure style injection, for this evaluation, a single set of style vectors was applied to the entire piece.} \end{itemize}
+We also evaluate three versions of our own system: \short{ \begin{itemize}[noitemsep,nolistsep]} \full{\begin{itemize}} \item \textbf{Etude Extractor}: The output of our feature Extractor. \item \textbf{Etude - Default}: The Decoder's output using the default (median) style attributes: (1, 1, 1) for polyphony, rhythmic intensity, and note sustain. \item \textbf{Etude - Prompted}: The Decoder's output with manually selected style prompts for each song.\footnote{The selected style attributes are based on the author's preference.
+While our model supports per-measure style injection, for this evaluation, a single set of style vectors was applied to the entire piece.}